Skip to Main Content

 Understanding the Law

-What is a Directive to Physicians?
+What is a directive to physicians?

 A "directive to physicians" is a legal document that allows a person to outline their preferences for medical care.
 They are often used to leave specific instructions for end-of-life treatment.